teambit/docs/docs/environments/01-overview.md

 ![React env using setting using Jest with the tester service](/img/react_env_ex.png)
 ### Compiler, Tester and Linter
 Three services that run the environment's selected compiler (for example, TypeScript), test runner (for example, Jest) and linter (for example, ESLint) in a Bit workspace.
-That includes making them executable from Bit's CLI and various Bit processes (for example,the 'tagging' process).
+That includes making them executable from Bit's CLI and various Bit processes (for example, the 'tagging' process).
 ### Documentation
 Sets the template for the auto-generated component documentation, as well as the API for customizing the docs.
 ### Build pipeline (CI)
 Sets the sequence of build tasks to run before a component gets tagged with a new version.
 ### DevServer
-Runs the bundler and sets its configurations for the live component previews in development (seen in the workspace UI).
+Bundles all components and runs a server to display them, live (using "hot reloading") in the workspace UI.
+That includes the 'compositions' as well as the documentation shown in the 'Overview' tab.

+> Even though different types of components run on different servers (one for each environment) the workspace is explored and navigated through as if it where a single server.
 ### Preview
 Runs the bundler and sets its configurations for component "production" previews for tagged versions (seen in the remote scope as well as in the workspace UI, for previous component versions).
+That includes the 'compositions' as well as the documentation shown in the 'Overview' tab.
 ### Package
-Generates node module packages for components, with the properties set by the environment.
+Generates node module packages for components, with properties set by the environment.
 ## Setting default dependencies for components
 The environment also sets the default dependencies (as well as their version and type) for each component handled by it.
 That includes peer dependencies used for runtime (for example, `react-dom`) and dev dependencies (for example, `@types/react`).
 ## Environments CLI reference
+As mentioned above, Bit environments make use of Bit's CLI to execute their different services.
+That means, `bbit test`, for example, may execute different test runners, depending on the environment in use.

 ```shell
 // run the build pipeline
 $ bbit build